Jonathan Cloud::Life, Examined Reflections on the Human Project, & on the ironies & opportunities of the 21st century.

 My work is spread over several dozen web sites, personal, political, and professional.
 Some of these are listed below, with brief descriptions.
 Once this listing is more or less complete, it will give a good overview of my interests, preoccupations, and dilemmas.

-The photos above include my grandfather Herman Bernstein, my mother Hilda Cloud, my sister Joyce Abell, my daughter Ilana, and my wife Victoria Zelin-Cloud.
+The photos above include my grandfather Herman Bernstein, my mother Hilda Cloud, my half-sister Joyce Abell, my daughter Ilana, and my wife Victoria Zelin-Cloud.
 For more of my posted photos, click here.

 The Upside of a Down Economy